BiologicalRecordsCentre/recorder-feedback-repository/projects/MyDECIDE_2022/README.md

  * These sketches were distilled into six design dimensions across two categories: methods of persuasion (Purpose, Social Mechanism, Temporality) and content dimensions (geographic, temporal, and taxonomic scope).
 From these, eight viable concepts were identified and refined through co-design workshops with citizen scientists.
  * Four data stories were selected for further development, chosen for their engagement potential, diversity, and alignment with the design dimensions.
 These were iteratively refined.

+## Challenges and lessons learnt

+ * We initially strugged to get sign-up numbers we wanted but then the use of warm contacts via directly emailing iRecord users resulted in a big increase in sign-ups.
+ * Efficient code is important when you have many participants.
+If each data story takes 3-5 minutes to generate then the generation time increases linearly with the number of sign-ups unless you can parallelise the generation code.

 ## Tech stack

  * R and R markdown - for data processing and generating the content